 In most cases, route planning is synonymous with route mapping or route sequencing.
 Route planning is the process of simply importing a list of orders and putting the relevant destinations into an order that seems to make sense.
 On the surface, this might seem great.
 The problem, though, becomes clear when you look further than that surface level.

-Route planning software takes your point of origin and essentially maps out a path that touches each of your multiple stops in whatever order is shortest.
+A route planner software takes your point of origin and essentially maps out a path that touches each of your multiple stops in whatever order is shortest.
 What it doesn’t do, however, is account for all of the nuances that allow your business to provide exceptional customer service while also minimizing expenses and reaching your company’s full potential.

 What Makes Route Optimization Different?